 - Serving as the standing Faculty advisory body to the Dean for Student Life.

 The Committee on Discipline shall consist of six elected members of the Faculty, three undergraduate and two graduate students, and the Dean for Undergraduate Education, the Dean for Student Life, and the Dean for Graduate Education, ex officiis , or representatives as designated by the respective Deans.
 Past members who have completed their terms may, for a period of three years thereafter, be called to fill out a quorum for a particular hearing, only one such member to serve in a given hearing.

-- The Committee shall consider such cases of alleged misconduct by students as shall be brought to its attention by any member of the MIT community.
+- The Committee shall consider such cases of alleged misconduct by students as shall be brought to its attention.
 An accused student shall be given an opportunity to appear in person at a meeting of the Committee.

 - The Committee shall act with power in all circumstances, including suspension or expulsion of a student from the Institute, or revocation of a degree.
 A COD decision to suspend or expel a student or revoke a degree may be appealed to the Chancellor on grounds described by the COD Rules & Regulations.